krikinlive/LoL-2022-dataset-analysis/README.md

     height="500"
     frameborder="0">
 </iframe>

+The kills are very skewed.
+Most players end the game with only a few kills: tallest bars are between 0-4 kills, and it drops steadily after that.
+Double digit kills exists but are very rare, and it seems to even have a few outliers with above 15-16 kills.
+This tells us that typical players have a low kill count, whule small number of players contribute to a long right tail.
+The variance seems quite high so prediction for outliers can be hard to achieve.
+And because the target column is continous but skewed regression model is the most appropriate.
 ##### Position Relation to Kills:
 - Kills vary strongly by role: bot lane averages about 4.3 kills, mid about 3.6, jungle 3.1, top 2.8, while supports average <1 kill per game.
 - The 75th percentile for bot is 6 kills, compared to only 1 kill for support, showing that supports almost never get many kills even in the upper quartile.